FlowFuse/node-red-dashboard/docs/contributing/guides/events.md

+---
+description: Dive deep into the events architecture of Node-RED Dashboard 2.0 for efficient data handling and UI interaction.
+---

 # Events Architecture

 An important part of the Dashboard is how Node-RED and the Dashboard communicate.
 This is achieved using [socket.io](https://socket.io/).